 - IFRS 17 "Insurance Contracts" (in force for annual periods beginning on or after 1 January 2021 not endorsed by EC).
 This is an entirely new accounting standard on all types of insurance contracts, including some guarantees and financial instruments, and includes rules on recognition and measurement, presentation and disclosure.
 The standard will supersede the effective so far standard related to insurance contracts IFRS 4.
 It establishes an entirely new overall model for insurance contracts' accounting, covering all relevant accounting aspects. - IFRS 10 (amended) "Consolidated Financial Statements" and IAS 28 (amended) "Investments in Associates and Joint Ventures" regarding the sale or contribution of assets between an investor and its associates or joint ventures (postponed effective date, to be determined by the IASB).
 These amendments address the accounting treatment of the sale or contribution of assets between an investor and its associates or joint ventures.

 They confirm that the accounting treatment depends on whether the assets sold or contributed constitute in substance a business as defined in IFRS 3.
-If these assets as an aggregate do not meet the definition of a business, then the investor shall recognise gain or loss only to the extent of other unrelated investor's interests in the associate or joint venture. - In cases of sale or contribution of assets, which as an aggregate constitute a business, the investor shall recognise the full gain or loss on the transaction.
+If these assets as an aggregate do not meet the definition of a business, then the investor shall recognise gain or loss only to the extent of other unrelated investor's interests in the associate or joint venture.
+In cases of sale or contribution of assets, which as an aggregate constitute a business, the investor shall recognise the full gain or loss on the transaction.
 The amendments will be applied on a prospective basis.
 IABS postponed the initial date of application of these amendments for an indefinite period.

-The interim condensed consolidated financial statements of the Group have been prepared on a historical cost basis except for:

-a/ property, plant and equipment, measured at revalued amount; b/ investment property and other long-term equity investments, measured at fair value at the date of the consolidated statement of financial position.
+The consolidated annual financial statements of the Group have been prepared on a historical cost basis except for: a/ property, plant and equipment, measured at revalued amount; b/ investment property and other long-term equity investments, measured at fair value at the date of the consolidated statement of financial position.

 The Bulgarian subsidiaries of the Group and the associate Doverie Obedinen Holding AD maintain their accounting books in Bulgarian Lev (BGN), which is accepted as being their functional and presentation currency.
-The subsidiaries abroad organise their accounting and reporting in accordance with the requirements of the respective local legislation: OOO Sopharma Ukraine and PAO Vitamini - the Ukrainian legislation; Sopharma Trading Pharmaceuticals and Sopharma Trading d.o.o. - the Serbian legislation; SIA Briz - the Latvian legislation; UAB TBS Pharma - the Lithuanian legislation; SOOO Brititrade, OOO Tabina, SOOO Brizpharm, OOO Farmacevt Plus, OOO Galenapharm, ODO Medjel, ODO Alenpharm-plus, OOO Farmatea, ODO SalusLine, ZAO Interpharm, OOO Ivem and K, OOO Ariens, OOO Zdorovei, OOO Zabotlivaya Apteka, BOOO SpetzApharmacia and OOO Bellerofon - the Belarusian legislation; TOO Sopharma Kazakhstan - the legislation of Kazakhstan, and Rap Pharma International OOD - the Moldovan legislation.
+The subsidiaries, associates and joint ventures abroad organise their accounting and reporting in accordance with the requirements of the respective local legislation: OOO Sopharma Ukraine and PAO Vitamini - the Ukrainian legislation; Sopharma Trading Pharmaceuticals and Sopharma Trading d.o.o. - the Serbian legislation; SIA Briz - the Latvian legislation; UAB TBS Pharma - the Lithuanian legislation; SOOO Brititrade, OOO Tabina, SOOO Brizpharm, OOO Farmacevt Plus, OOO Galenapharm, ODO Medjel, ODO Alenpharm-plus, ODO SalusLine, ZAO Interpharm, OOO Zdorovei, BOOO SpetzApharmacia and BOOO SpezAfarmacia - the Belarusian legislation; Sopharma Poland Z.O.O. (in liquidation), Sopharma Warsaw SP.
+Z.O.O. - the Polish legislation; TOO Sopharma Kazakhstan - the legislation of Kazakhstan, and Rap Pharma International OOD - the Moldovan legislation.
 The companies keep their accounting ledgers in the respective local currency - Belarusian Ruble (BYN), Ukraine Hryvnia (UAH), Serbian Dinar (RSD), Euro (EUR), Polish Zloty (PLN), Kazakhstan Tenge (KZT), and Moldovan Leu (MDL).

-The data in the consolidated condensed interim financial statements and the notes thereto are presented in BGN '000 unless explicitly stated otherwise, and the Bulgarian Lev has been adopted as the Group's presentation currency.
+The data in the consolidated annual financial statements and the notes thereto are presented in BGN '000 unless explicitly stated otherwise, and the Bulgarian Lev has been adopted as the Group's presentation currency.
 The separate financial statements of foreign companies are restated from local currencies into BGN for the purposes of the consolidated financial statements as per the Group's policy (Note 2.5).